lkodinsson/MARS/Basic/ItemCrafting.md

 >
 > **Combined Total Cost:** 12sp 5cp (62.5% of cost)

-You might notice that on the second of these last three days, that no progress was actually lost.
+You might notice that on the second of these last three days, no progress was actually lost.
 This is because upon reaching 90% of the total progress the day before, another two whole javelins were crafted.
 Since there are no partially crafted javelins, progress could not be lost.

-The maximum number of items that can be crafted at once is twenty, regardless of the percentage of crafting gained.
+The maximum number of items that can be crafted at one time is twenty, regardless of the percentage of crafting gained.

 ### Long-term Crafting

 If you expect a craft project to take a large amount of time (upwards of 50 in-game days), rather than rolling 50 times, you may process the crafting in 6-day chunks.
-You do this by making a single crafting roll, then approximate the next 5 days with your average roll.
-This shortcut is only available if your average roll is less than the crafting difficulty, but not low enough to fail.
-To determine your average roll, take half your maximum craft roll, add any bonuses, then add 1 for every two dice you would roll.
+You do this by making a single crafting roll, then approximate the next 5 days with the *passive value* of your roll.
+This shortcut is only available if your passive value is less than the crafting difficulty, but not low enough to fail.
+To determine your passive value, take half your maximum craft roll, then add or subtract any modifiers.

 > ##### Long-term Crafting Example
 > ___